twelch/twelch.github.io/_posts/2014-06-11-geonode-with-vagrant-virtualbox.md

 #Initialize Your VM With Vagrant

 First, install both Virtualbox and Vagrant on your system.
 I installed on OSX Mavericks.
+Next, you'll add a third-party Vagrant 'box' for Ubuntu Trusty 14.04 that has already been prepared.

 {% highlight bash %}
 cd ~/src